Socratic Models: Composing Zero-Shot Multimodal Reasoning with Language: Egocentric Perception Appendix

 \textbf{\textit{Subjective Reasoning.}} SMs can also answer more subjective questions, such as ``{was I happy today?}'' or ``{what was my favorite drink today?}''.
 Without additional context, these questions rely on biases from the LM's dataset -- which could have negative consequences, and should be managed carefully with additional mechanisms for safety and groundedness \cite{thoppilan2022lamda}.
 The full personalization of these subjective questions are likely to be conditioned on whether a better context can be constructed of prior user behaviors related to the question.

 \textbf{(iii) Forecasting} of future events can be formulated as language-based world-state completion.
 Our system prompts the LM to complete the rest of an input event log.
-Timestamps of the predictions can be preemptively specified depending on the application needs.
-The completion results are generative, and are more broad than binary event classification (\eg \cite{lei2020more}).
-Example completion results (also shown in Fig. \ref{fig:teaser}):
+Timestamps of predictions can be preemptively specified depending on application needs.
+The completion results are generative, and more broad than binary event classification (\eg \cite{lei2020more}).
+Example completion (also shown in Fig. \ref{fig:teaser}):

 \fbox{ \parbox{0.97\linewidth}{ \texttt{{1:46 PM: I am eating a sandwich in a kitchen.\\ 2:18 PM: I am checking time and working on a laptop in a clean room.\\ 2:49 PM: I am buying produce from a grocery store or market.\\ 3:21 PM:} {\textbf{ I am driving a car.\\ 4:03 PM: I am in a park and see a playground.\\ 4:35 PM: I am in a home and see a television.}}} } }